kalte0/BMC-CS-151.github.io/labs/Lab02.md

 The main goals for this lab are:

 1. Review inheritance
-1. Implement your first data structure - as self expanding array
+1. Implement your first data structure - a self expanding array

 You will need to have a TA check off on all your exercises.
 If you do not complete the lab during the lab session, you must have a TA check off all your exercises during office hours.

+> Notes: in this lab you are not allowed to include any `import` statements.

 ### Paired Programming rules
 This lab is a **paired programming assignment.** What exactly does that mean?